urbancompasspony/server/README.md

 # Universal Server Menu

-The default code is "init", that is mentioned below.
+The default code is "srv" and the main is "init", that is mentioned below.
 The "live" and "live-root" versions has less resources and is used when booting only in LIVE USBs.

 # What is it?